Evergreen structures

 Pros: Strong structure; early flowering; excellent contrast with shrubs

-Cons: Short-lived; sap is irritant
+Cons: Short-lived; sap is a skin and eye irritant

-Euphorbia mellifera
+Euphorbia mellifera (honey spurge)

 Use: Feature evergreen plant